-The Dorje Pamo Monastery is in the process of becoming an entity affiliated with the Foundation for the Preservation of the Mahayana Tradition (FPMT) *.
-The FPMT organization is based on the Buddhist tradition of Lama Tsongkhapa of Tibet as taught to us by our founders Lama Thubten Yeshe and Lama Thubten Zopa Rinpoche.
+Dorje Pamo Monastery is affiliated with the Foundation for the Preservation of the Mahayana Tradition (FPMT).
+The FPMT organization is based on the Buddhist tradition of Lama Tsong Khapa of Tibet as taught to us by our founders, Lama Thubten Yeshe and Lama Thubten Zopa Rinpoche.

 Always under the guidance of His Holiness the Dalai Lama, our organization is committed to promoting human values such as compassion, forgiveness, tolerance, enthusiasm, self-discipline, harmony, understanding among the world’s major religious traditions and the commitment to work to preserve Tibet´s Buddhist culture, a culture of peace and non-violence.

-Tenzin Gyatso, His Holiness the 14e Dalaï Lama, is the spiritual leader of the Tibetan people.
-He was born Lhamo Dhondrub on 6 july 1935, to a peasant family in a small village called Taktser in northeasten Tibet.
-In accordance with the Tibetan tradition, His Holiness was recognized at the age of two as the reincarnation of his predecessor the 13th Dalai Lama, and thus as the incarnation of Avalokteshvara, the Buddha of compassion.
+Tenzin Gyatso, His Holiness the 14th Dalaï Lama, is the spiritual leader of the Tibetan people.
+He was born as Lhamo Dhondrub on July 6th, 1935, to a peasant family in a small village called Taktser in northeastern Tibet.
+In accordance with the Tibetan tradition, His Holiness was recognized at an early age (two years) as the reincarnation of his predecessor the 13th Dalai Lama, and thus as the incarnation of Avalokiteshvara, the Buddha of compassion.

 His Holiness the Dalai Lama is a man of peace.
 In 1989 he was awarded the Nobel Peace Prize for his non-violent struggle for the liberation of Tibet.
 He has consistently advocated policies of non-violence, even in the face of extreme aggression.
 He also became the first Nobel Laureate to be recognized for his concern for global environmental problems.

 His Holiness has held discussions with heads of different religions and participated in many events promoting inter-religious harmony and understanding.